galetaire/spahousing/pages/posts/papindex.md

 ## Why the range between 25 and 50 years of age?

 The logic comes from a decision to avoid "noise" in the data.
 Around 70% of purchases are concentrated in this age group (_example source_: [Statista](https://es.statista.com/estadisticas/937303/porcentaje-de-compradores-de-viviendas-por-grupo-de-edad-espana/)).
-General overview of purchases per age group:
+The approximate landscape is the following:

 - Age group between 0 - 24, represents 24% of the population and 5% of purchases.
 - Age group between 25 - 50, represents 35% of the population and 70% of purchases.